 Nikon Nikkor Z 58mm f/0.95 Noct S

 Probably the most anticipated lens on the Nikon Z lens roadmap... this monster prime lens has a phenomenal f/0.95 maximum aperture.
-We expect this Noct lens to weigh heavily on the arms and the pocket!
+This lens will weigh 2kg and cost over $8000/£8000 when it goes on sale at the end of October

 Nikon Nikkor Z 70-200mm f/2.8 S